karton92/karton92/README.md

  <a href="https://www.facebook.com/karton92/"><img src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white"/></a>
 </p>

-## 👨🏽‍💻 About me:
+# 👨🏽‍💻 About me:
-<p>Hello!
+<h3>Hello!<br/>
 I'm Michał and I come from Cracow, Poland.
-Now I looking for my first job as a front-end developer.
+Now I looking for my first job as a front-end developer :)<br/>
 I am a self-taught programmer and I want to focus my future on programming.
-Most of the time I learned programming from Udemy and YouTube.<br/><br/></p>
+Most of the time I learned programming from Udemy and YouTube.</h3>

-## 💻 My stack:
+# 💻 My stack:

 ### My core:
 <p>